• Nothing Found

 Museo Nacional Centro de Arte Reina Sofia

-If you’re into art or not, you’ll still be marvelled by the world-famous art collection held in this museum.
+If you’re into art or not, you’ll still be marveled by the world-famous art collection held in this museum.
 The building is an interesting site too, a mix of new and old.
-The collection however, is modern, with a nice, diverse collection of Spanish art from the 20th century.
+The collection, however, is modern, with a nice, diverse collection of Spanish art from the 20th century.
 For fans of Picasso, this is a must-see.
 Make sure to get tickets to skip the queues.

 reina sofia museum outside